 The State of Oregon maintains an interest and is an active participant in the activities that occur on the Outer Continental Shelf (OCS) beyond the State's Territorial Sea boundaries.
-This section describes aspects of the State's interest and applicable authorities related to OCS management.
+This section of our site describes aspects of the State's interest and applicable authorities related to OCS management.
 It also provides information regarding ongoing continental shelf activities at the State and Federal level.
+The most active area of work related to OCS waters is a focus on offshore wind energy planning, through the BOEM Oregon OCS Renewable Energy Task Force.

 Multiple ocean planning efforts exist around Oregon and the Pacific Northwest.
 These efforts include partnerships that bring together local, state, federal, and tribal governments, as well as data sharing opportunities.
-Visit this page to learn more about some of these regional efforts, including the West Coast Regional Planning Body and the West Coast Ocean Partnership under the West Coast Governors Alliance.
+Visit this page to learn more about some of these regional efforts, including the West Coast Ocean Alliance and the West Coast Ocean Data Portal.

 In September 2015, the National Oceanic and Atmospheric Administration (NOAA) approved a Geographic Location Description (GLD) within the Oregon Ocean Stewardship Area for federal activities related to marine renewable energy development.